king-pep/action-monitor/README.md

 4. Run the class `ActionMonitorApplication`
 5. Access the Client page at http://localhost:8181
 6. On IntelliJ or the IDE of your choice duplicate the Runner for `ActionMonitorApplication` and add the VM parameter `-Dserver.port=8282` to open a new instance in other port.
+7. Enter auth key and websocket key in the Client page and click on the `Connect` button.
+8. Enter the receiver id and message in the Client page and click on the `Send Message` button.

+## Unit Testing and Integration Testing strategy
+1. Creation of a Test Plan
+2. Creation of Test Cases and the Test Data
+3. Execution of the test cases, once the code is ready
+4. Fixing of the bugs if present and re testing of the code
+5. Repetition of the test cycle until the Unit is free from all types of bugs
+6. Framework for the test cases: JUnit and Mockito.